What is it about?

 Numerous archeological studies addressed the role and function of Machu Picchu by investigating its architecture for example, but none of these studies focused on its proximal landscape evolution.
 The present-day landscape explains why the Incas chose this site to build the citadel.
 Studying the long-term landscape evolution (at geological timescale) of this region is a key to also understand the Incas choice.
 It shows how our environment influences human choices.

 Read the Original

-This page is a summary of: Pliocene river capture and incision of the northern Altiplano: Machu Picchu, Peru, Journal of the Geological Society, October 2020, Geological Society, DOI: 10.1144/jgs2020-100.
+This page is a summary of: Pliocene river capture and incision of the northern Altiplano: Machu Picchu, Peru, Journal of the Geological Society, November 2020, Geological Society,

 You can read the full text:

 The following have contributed to this page